ICA-CoP Bio-Edu 2025 Workshop programme

 Title Role of Regions in enabling formation of learning communities

-Sari Rautio, member of the City Council, Hämeenlinna and regional council Häme.
+Sari Rautio, member of the City Council, Hämeenlinna and Regional Council Häme.
 Chair of European People's Party Group of the EU Commission of Regions.
-(Confirmed)
+Finland

 Coffee break